 If two people are present and a bag-mask device is available, the second rescuer is positioned at the victim's head while the other rescuer performs high-quality chest compressions.
-Give 30 high-quality chest compressions.

 - 1. Deliver 30 high-quality chest compressions while counting out loud (Figure 6a). - 2.
-The second rescuer holds the bag-mask with one hand using the thumb and index finger in the shape of a "C" on one side of the mask to form a seal between the mask and the face, while the other fingers open the airway by lifting the person's lower jaw (Figure 6b). - 3.
+The second rescuer holds the bag-mask with one hand using the thumb and index finger in the shape of a "C" on one side of the mask to form a seal between the mask and the face, while the other fingers open the airway by lifting the person's lower jaw (Figure 6b).
+If possible, keep the mask on the face at all times, only remove if necessary, to reduce gross exhalation exposure to rescuers. - 3.
 The second rescuer gives two breaths over one second each as you watch the person's chest rise (Figure 6c). - 4.
 Practice using the bag valve mask; it is essential to forming a tight seal and delivering effective breaths.